|

 Witness, and Waiting Time.
 Blood tests haven't been required for years.

-On the wedding day, the
+On the wedding day, the license gets signed

-18 uears old, but are typically your Maid of Honor and Best Man.
-Signing can be done at any
+your Maid of Honor and Best Man.
+Signing can be done at any time after the ceremony.
+I prefer to

-time after the ceremony.
-I prefer to do it at some point during cocktail hour, after getting
+do it at some point during cocktail hour, after getting the attention of your guests so they can

-the attention of your guests so they can watch the formalities.
-Some brides prefer to do this
+watch the formalities.
+Some brides prefer to do this in private, either at the photo location, or

-this at some point in the reception itself.
-The choice is yours.
+in the bridal suite.
+Others have asked to do this at some point in the reception itself.
+The choice

 |